This post may contain affiliate links. Please read our disclosure policy.

 Overhead view of Chocolate Spider Layer Cake ingredients: cocoa powder, flour, eggs, chocolate chunks, milk, oil, and Pocky sticks.

-A mix of rich chocolate, light cocoa sponge, and a few clever decorations bring this spooky showstopper to life.
+A mix of rich chocolate, light cocoa sponge, and a few clever decorations brings this spooky showstopper to life.
 Here’s what you’ll need:

 • Chocolate Whipped Ganache: dark chocolate and heavy cream — simple, silky, and full of flavor.

-• Cocoa Chiffon Cake: flour, cocoa powder, eggs, oil, and milk for a soft, airy base that stays moist.
+• Chocolate Cake: flour, cocoa powder, sugar, eggs, and buttermilk for a rich, moist base with deep chocolate flavor.

 • Assembly & Decoration: marshmallows for webs, Pocky sticks for legs, fondant for eyes, and chocolate sprinkles for that fuzzy spider look.